 24- There Is Only One City In The Yukon

-32,000 people live in Whitehorse, which is the only city in the Yukon, while the rest of the population is spread across the territory’s seven towns and five local areas.
+32,000 people live in Whitehorse, the only city in the Yukon, while the rest of the population is spread across the territory’s seven towns and five local areas.

 25- There Are Eight First Nations Languages In The Yukon